 Characteristics of Dwarfing Rootstocks

-Rootstocks of reduced vigour are an essential element for modern fruit production, in particular for apple and pear.
+Rootstocks of reduced size (vigour) are an essential element for modern fruit production, in particular for apple and pear.
 These rootstocks dwarf the scion and make it less vigorous enabling higher-density planting, leading to improved productivity per hectare.
 For example, Quince (Cydonia oblonga) is a well-known dwarfing rootstock for pear (Pyrus communis) (Qi et al., 2020).
 Among apple cultivars, the ‘M9’ rootstock is well known for its dwarfing ability (Liang et al., 2024).
 The dwarfing can be attributed to their genetic constitution which affects growth control, involving hormonal pathways including auxin transport (Zheng et al., 2019).

-In addition, dwarfing rootstocks have been reported to manipulate the vegetative/fruit balance for early fruit production and control tree architecture more completely than vigorous rootstocks that is beneficial for developing orchards in a manageable form with mechanical harvesting (Zhao et al., 2023).
-Rootstocks as ‘BA 29’ have been reported to be a dwarfing rootstock presenting with lower diameter growth compared to the standard Pyrus .
+In addition, dwarfing rootstocks have been reported to manipulate the vegetative/fruit balance for early fruit production and control tree architecture more completely than vigorous rootstocks. that is beneficial for developing orchards in a manageable form with mechanical harvesting (Zhao et al., 2023).
+Rootstocks such as ‘BA 29’ have been reported to be a dwarfing rootstock with smaller diameter growth compared with the standard Pyrus .

 Recent Breakthroughs in Genetic Improvement

 With the recent progress in genetic improvement, it is possible to develop new dwarfing rootstocks.
-It is worth mentioning that QTL associated with dwarfing in pear have been detected, showing also that the TaqMan locus on pear LG5 is orthologous to Dw1 at apple .
+It is worth mentioning that QTL associated with dwarfing in pear have been detected, showing also that the TaqMan locus on pear LG5 is orthologous to Dw1 in apple .
 This genetic map allows targeted breeding measures to improve dwarfing characteristics.

 Moreover, molecular breeding technologies such as CRISPR/Cas9 system locate the way into a sophisticated improvement to the genome of plants.
 With these new developments, it is now possible to make precise targeted genomic modifications that potentially modify the dwarfing phenotypes of rootstocks without integrating foreign DNA, satisfying some of the regulatory issues concerning genetically engineered organisms.
 The emphasis of simply pursuing the discovery of genes determining dwarfing, such as those that encode growth regulators collectively termed Rho-related proteins is an example of where innovation can grow these branches outwards (Li et al., 2022).